Search: 15 results

 However, after Jehoiada died, the rulers of Judah came and paid homage to the king.
 Then the king listened to them,

-The Ammonites paid tribute (money) to Uzziah, and his fame spread abroad, even as far as the border of Egypt, for he became very strong.
+The Ammonites paid tribute to Uzziah and his fame reached the border of Egypt, for he grew in power.

 Hezekiah rested with his fathers and was buried on the ascent to the tombs of David’s descendants.
 All Judah and the inhabitants of Jerusalem paid him honor at his death.
 His son Manasseh became king in his place.

-The LORD kept on speaking to Manasseh and to his people, but they paid no attention to him,
+The Lord spoke to Manasseh and his people, but they paid no attention.

 So Yahweh brought in upon them, the captains of the army that belonged to the king of Assyria, and they captured Manasseh with hooks, - and bound him captive with a pair of bronze fetters, and took him away to Babylon.